relaxdiego/relaxdiego.github.com/_posts/2016-09-28-writing-ansible-modules-002.md

 From your **ansible repo**, create a unit test directory for your module:

-    $ mkdir -p test/units/modules/extras/cloud/somebodyscomputer
+    $ mkdir -p test/units/modules/cloud/somebodyscomputer

-IMPORTANT: Make sure you run the above command from the root of your **ansible repo** and not from the root of your **extras repo**.
+IMPORTANT: Make sure you run the above command from the root of your **ansible repo**.

-## Did you notice something?

-Astute readers might have noticed that while we will be writing our module in the **extras repo**, its respective tests will be written in the **ansible repo**.
-That means that, later on, you'll be submitting a pull request to the upstream extras repo (which will contain your module code) and another PR to the upstream ansible repo (which will contain your unit tests).
-Unfortunately, that will have to be the way it's done for now [until both repos are combined](https://github.com/ansible/proposals/blob/master/modules-management.md).
-I'll walk you through the process of submission in a later article.

 ## On With the Tests

 Let's make `save_data()` actually do some work.
 We'll design it to fetch the resource and then write it to disk.
 First, since we're going to be using nose as our test framework, we have to ensure that every subdirectory in the following path has an `__init__.py`, otherwise nose will not load our tests.
 Go ahead and make sure there's that file in every directory in this path in your **ansible repo**:

     find test/units/modules/ -type d -exec touch {}/__init__.py  \;

-Next create `test/units/modules/extras/cloud/somebodyscomputer/test_firstmod.py`
+Next create `test/units/modules/cloud/somebodyscomputer/test_firstmod.py`
 as follows:

 {%highlight python linenos%}